-Determining whether a PZ will be implemented
+Determining whether a PZ will be implemented on estates

-- 4.26 The decision on whether or not to introduce a PZ will take into account levels of support (specifically where the majority of respondents are in favour of the PZ.
-The Council may, in some circumstances, need to introduce a PZ without a clear majority, for reasons of supply and demand for parking, air quality and road safety.
-The circumstances in which a decision to introduce a PZ on such a basis are set out below. - 4.27 The need for a logical boundary may also result in some roads or parts of roads receiving controls without majority support.
-The decision to implement a PZ can be made according to the following factors: - Support from the public responding to a consultation Petitions are not factored into the percentage support of consultation outcomes, as the relevant support is gauged from directly affected residents and businesses who have submitted a response to a consultation questionnaire.
-For more details about the consultation process for PZs please refer to chapter nine of this document. - Supply and demand for parking A PZ may be introduced on a consulted street or streets that are found to suffer from very high levels of parking stress, which is defined as peak parking stress of over 85% and/or peak visitor parking levels of 30% or more.
-Parking stress will be assessed on a street by street basis, taking into consideration logical boundaries. - Air quality A PZ may be introduced on-streets where air pollution exceeds legally binding London air quality objectives set under the Local Air Quality Management (LAQM).
+- 4.34 The decision on whether or not to introduce a PZ will take into account levels of support (specifically where the majority of respondents are in favour of the PZ).
+The Council may, in some circumstances, need to introduce a PZ without a clear majority, for reasons of supply and demand for parking, air quality (where data is available) and road safety.
+The circumstances in which a decision to introduce a PZ on such a basis are set out below. - 4.35 The decision to implement a PZ can be made according to the following factors: - Support from the public responding to a consultation Petitions are not factored into the percentage support of consultation outcomes, as the relevant support is gauged from directly affected residents and businesses who have submitted a response to a consultation questionnaire.
+For more details about the consultation process for PZs (see chapter nine, and the section consultations). - Supply and demand for parking A PZ may be introduced on a consulted Hackney Housing estate that are found to suffer from very high levels of parking stress, which is defined as peak parking stress of over 85% and/or peak visitor parking levels of 30% or more.
+Parking stress on uncontrolled estates will be assessed by the impact of existing on-street parking controls, access into the estate, and the demand and availability of parking bays.

+- Air quality Where pollution data is available, a PZ may be introduced on Hackney Housing estates where air pollution exceeds legally binding London air quality objectives set under the Local Air Quality Management (LAQM).
 Roads where the annual mean concentration of nitrogen dioxide (NO2) or particulates (PM10) exceed 40 ug/m3 are viewed as non-compliant.
-This is also true of roads which exceed short term LAQMs including the NO2 15 minute mean of 200 ug/m3, (which is not to be exceeded more than 18 times a year), and PM10 24-hour mean of 50 ug/m3 (which is not to be exceeded more than 35 times year).
+This is also true of roads which exceed short term LAQMs including the NO2 15 minute mean of 200 ug/m3. (which is not to be exceeded more than 18 times a year), and PM10 24-hour mean of 50 ug/m3 (which is not to be exceeded more than 35 times year). - Road safety Parking controls may be introduced if there is a risk to the health and safety of road users, including but not limited to pedestrians and cyclists. - 4.36 Although Hackney Housing estates will typically have their own controls, residents living within them also have the right to obtain permits and vouchers to park in the surrounding on-street PZ.

-- Road safety Parking controls may be introduced if more than one person has either been killed or injured on a road covered by the consultation in Hackney over the course of two years. - 4.28 A PZ can be introduced on a street-by-street or part-of-street basis.
 While local feedback is very important to the Council, it must by law consider traffic management grounds before public opinion.
-While mathematical analysis is required to understand the extent of local support and its variation within the area consulted, the consultation should not be confused with a referendum, where the most popular option is chosen on a 'first past the post' basis. - 4.29 Where possible, the boundary of a PZ will be set to utilise a main road or other barrier to discourage displaced parking.
-The area for inclusion in a PZ will be set with regard to traffic management grounds and the need for a clear and logical boundary, which may mean that there is not majority support for the PZ within that boundary. - 4.30 If the introduction of a PZ is agreed following consultation, then to reduce the impact of displaced parking, the Council may also consult and potentially re-consult roads outside of the agreed zone (this may include some of the roads that were also originally consulted).
-This consultation will usually combine stages one and two of the PZ consultation process so that any zone could be introduced to protect local parking needs as guickly as possible.
+While mathematical analysis is required to understand the extent of local support and its variation within the area consulted, the consultation should not be confused with a referendum, where the most popular option is chosen on a 'first past the post' basis. - 4.37 Where there is an urgent need for parking controls, this consultation will usually combine stages one and two of the PZ consultation process so that any zone could be introduced to protect local parking needs as quickly as possible.